17 Best Campsites on Skye for Camping & Glamping

 Each pod has a private bathroom with a toilet and a shower.
 I don’t think I’ve ever seen a glamping pod squeeze so much stuff into the confines of one comfy space.

-Slightly north of Skeabost View Pods, you’ll find Loch Eyre Shepherd Hut, sitting (of course) right beside the shores of Loch Eyre.
+Slightly north of Skeabost View Pods, you’ll find Loch Eyre Shepherd Hut, sitting right beside the shores of Loch Eyre.

 If you’re looking for something a bit different, you’ll love this.
 A basic little hut, it sits in the garden of the hosts (who live in the on-site house).